These things start so simply don't they!

 Beyond hearing his hearty rendition of "Alouette" which he had learnt in France and came out on particularly drunken occasions and a doll that had been sent to me by the Pelletier family shortly after my birth (they had heard Michael, decided it was Michelle and I was a girl!) the events of 1944 were always kept a little in the dark.

 I guess the actuality of the events were a little overwhelming and my Dad would very rarely actually say much about what went on during his time in the RAF.
 This has proven to be a common story with the Bomber Command veterans and their families that I have met during this journey.
 The were almost all reluctant heroes and their country has done them a huge disservice by its embarrassment over what they did in the darkest of times, which was just what they were asked to do by their commanders.
-This is a theme I return to below.
+This is a theme I return to in the section "Be Proud of Bomber Command".

 I was just 18 years old when my Dad was diagnosed with cancer, just starting out in life on my own, and when he died on October 13th 1978 it was a big shock to all of us left behind.
 He died as a result of smoking, a habit picked up in the RAF so I guess the war did get him in the end.